 Meguet and Fatmatenga

-The Meguet and Fatmatenga prospects are located in the northeastern corner of the Zam permit near the town of Meguet, some 24km northwest of Zorgho, and are centrally situated within the Boulsa Project.
+The Meguet and Fatmatenga prospects are located in the northeastern corner of the Zam permit near the town of Meguet, some 25km northeast of the Sanbrado Gold Project.
 Auger drilling was completed over Meguet and Fatmatenga as part of the regional auger programme covering the northern parts of the Zam permit on a 400m by 100m sample spacing.
 A further infill auger programme was carried out on a 25m by 100m sample spacing and delineated northeast and east-northeast mineralised trends.

 |Selected Significant RAB Results – Meguet Prospect|